jboss-developer/jboss-jdg-quickstarts/eap-cluster-app/README.md

    <outbound-socket-binding name="remote-ejb">
        <remote-destination host="localhost" port="8280"/>
    </outbound-socket-binding>

+3. Copy the prepared EAP server to 4 different directories EAP_HOME[1-4].

 4. Open a command line for each of the 4 nodes and navigate to the root of the EAP server directory.
    The following shows the command line to start the different servers: